pandas-dev/pandas/doc/source/basics.rst

    s1.align(s2, join='inner')
    s1.align(s2, join='left')

+.. _basics.df_join:

-For DataFrames, the join method will be applied to both the
+For DataFrames, the join method will be applied to both the index and the columns.

 .. ipython:: python